mammolastan/restaurant-reservation/README.md

 - Manage inventory of tables for seating
 - Assign patrons to tables during their time at the restaurant

-The software is intended to used only by restaurant personnel when a customer calls to request a reservation.
+The software is intended to be used by restaurant personnel when a customer calls to request a reservation, and when patrons attend the restaurant.

 ## Existing files